Skip to content

 • Configure Gradle Plugin ft-plugin to collect App startup events and network request data, as well as Android Native related events (page transitions, click events, Native network requests, WebView data).

-• Note that it is necessary to configure Guance Android Maven repository address simultaneously in Gradle, both Plugin and AAR are required.
-For configuration details, see the example build.gradle configuration.
+• Note that you need to configure the Guance Android Maven repository address simultaneously in Gradle, both Plugin and AAR are required.
+Refer to the configuration details in example build.gradle.

 import {